 Fig. 6.
-A circuit with an observability don't care of g = 1, h = 0
+A circuit with an observability don't care of g = 1, h = 0 care conditions that exist in the circuit.

-If we use interpolants as a starting point to generate a structure to perform traditional synthesis, these traditional techniques can show better performance.
-When computing interpolants for the application of functional dependencies, the function that is generated implicitly takes advantage of don't care conditions that exist in the circuit.
 Consider the circuit shown in Figure 6.
 We see that function f can be expressed in terms of functions g and h.
 If we create a SAT instance to check whether or not f can be expressed in terms of variables g and h, the instance will be unsatisfiable.
 We can then use the resolution proof from this unsatisfiable instance to generate an interpolant whose function is the implementation of f in terms of g and h.
 However, we can see from Figure 6 that when g is logic 1, h must also be logic 1 (because of input a).
-After the interpolant that implements f is generated, f may be either logic 1 or logic 0 for the assignment g = 1 h = 0 (because the interpolant is an over-approximation of the on-set of f).
-If we pass the interpolant to traditional synthesis algorithms to optimize it, the algorithms will not know about the don't care condition on f and g^3 .
-However, if we optimize the resolution proof before generating the interpolant, then we can force the assignment of g = 1 h = 0 to cause f to evaluate
+After the interpolant that implements f is generated, fmay be either logic 1 or logic 0 for the assignment q = 1 h= 0 (because the interpolant is an over-approximation of the on-set of f).
+If we pass the interpolant to traditional synthesis algorithms to optimize it, the algorithms will not know about the don't care condition on f and g.3 However, if we optimize the resolution proof before generating the interpolant, then we can force the assignment of g = 1 h = 0 to cause f to evaluate to logic 0.
+Using this implementation of f as a starting point